Learning Generative Models for Lumped Rainfall-Runoff Modeling: Numerical Experiments and Results

 \subsubsection{Discussions}

-The experimental result shows that latent vector values can encode information that reflects certain hydrological characteristics of a catchment, such as how quickly runoff declines after peak runoff during a flood event.
-However, it can be difficult to determine the exact information encoded by each dimension.
-This is because a dimension can encode different information when the input forcing varies and when the latent vectors are at different locations in the latent space.
-By imposing constraints on the latent vectors when training the model, the latent vector values can be more easily interpreted.
-For example, forcing each dimension to be independent of the other allows for a more straightforward analysis of each individual dimension.
-The sensitivity analysis methods currently used in hydrology \cite{Song2015} may also be useful in studying how the latent vector value affects the predicted hydrograph.
+The experimental results on the differences between the ten sets of optimal latent variable values indicate that it can be challenging to determine a single optimal set of parameter values in a generative model.
+Similar to conventional process-based models, there is equifinality \cite{Beven2006}, meaning that different sets of parameter values can all provide acceptable predictions, making it difficult to identify the best one.
+The parameters associated with high prediction accuracy tend to cluster closely together, suggesting that effective parameter sets may reside within a small subregion of the parameter space.

+The variations in the model's performance, as measured by test KGE scores, suggest that the genetic algorithm (GA) applied in this study may not reliably identify the best parameters.
+Future studies could explore more advanced methods to optimize the parameters, similar to approaches used in conventional lumped models.
+It is important to note that in this study, we used a single set of hyperparameter values for the GA for all catchments considered, and future research could involve optimizing these hyperparameters for each catchment individually.

-Unlike conventional lumped model classes, the "meaning" of each parameter (i.e., each dimension of the latent vector) is automatically learned from the data, rather than being predefined.
-It is interesting to evaluate whether the optimal latent vector of a catchment can be predicted by its physical properties.
-If this is the case, then a reasonable model instance can be generated for an ungauged catchment using the generative model and the physical properties of the catchment.
-The optimal latent vectors of different catchments may also be useful for catchment classification and catchment similarity analysis research.
-Further research on these topics is recommended.
+Unlike conventional lumped model classes, the ``meaning" of each dimension of the latent variable (i.e., each parameter) is automatically learned from the data, rather than being predefined.
+It would be interesting to evaluate whether the optimal latent vector of a catchment can be predicted by its physical properties.
+If so, a reasonable model could be created for an ungauged catchment using the generative model and the catchment's physical properties.
+The optimal latent variable values of different catchments may also be useful for catchment classification and catchment similarity analysis research.
+Further investigation into these topics is recommended.
+Additionally, sensitivity analysis methods currently used in hydrology \cite{Song2015} may also be valuable for studying how the latent vector values affect the predicted hydrograph.

+The ten versions of latent variable values correspond to different predicted hydrographs, though they show some agreement with the observed hydrograph.
+However, predictions for peak flow are noticeably different.
+Therefore, before the generative model can be applied in real-world applications, its parameter identification problem needs to be thoroughly studied to explore possible solutions and understand its impact on prediction accuracy in different contexts, such as prediction of extreme events or prediction under climate change scenarios.